Stop Making Sense

 Source: Qcharts annotated by the author

 Which brings us to the small caps represented here by the Russell 2000 ETF (IWM).
-These guys just can’t seem to get going.
-There are a lot of E&P’s and regional banks in there but no excuses, it is what it is.
+These guys just can't seem to get going.
+There are a lot of E&Ps and regional banks in there but no excuses, it is what it is.
 The healthiest markets have wide participation.
-We will need the small caps to catch up at some point or the rally’s foundation will be shaky.
+We will need the small caps to catch up at some point or the rally's foundation will be shaky.
 The small stocks lagged for some time prior to the corona crash.
 They were a warning sign.
-But, if you sold your large cap stocks because of that you sold way too soon.
+But if you sold your large-cap stocks because of that you sold way too soon.
 Sure, you could have sold the S&P in late 2019 and been better off than now but nobody saw the virus coming back then.
 The price action of whatever you hold is the most important indicator.
 Lagging breadth is just a warning to lighten up a little and/or tighten up stops.

 Source: Qcharts annotated by the author